-Riverwalk Physical Therapy has hired pelvic floor physical therapy specialist Dr. Mary Norey, Dpt.
+Riverwalk Physical Therapy has hired pelvic floor physical therapy specialist Dr. Jessica Golden, PT, DPT.
 There’s a growing field of medicine devoted to treating these unique complications.
 Practitioners of pelvic floor health help women and men who have problems with sexual intercourse, pelvic floor pain, prostatitis, urination, pregnancy preparedness, postpartum recovery and cancer recovery.
 They deal with the concerns that we may be too embarrassed to discuss, and because they’ve seen it all, they can reassure patients that their issues are at least treatable, if not always curable.

 Like other types of physical therapists, Riverwalk PT specializes in treating functional problems, but they also offer proactive services, like helping pregnant women prepare for an easier delivery and preventing complications like C-sections.
 Here are a handful of situations where a women’s health PT might be able to help you.